emacsmirror/hyperdrive/README.md

 existing hyperdrive "file", `hyperdrive-save-buffer` will silently update the current hyperdrive url with the new content.

+### Load a hyperdrive

+`hyperdrive-load-alias` loads one of your previously created hyperdrives by prompting you for its `alias`.

+To load someone else's hyperdrive or a particular location inside of a hyperdrive, run `M-x hyperdrive-load-url` and paste in the URL.

 ### Upload files from your filesystem

 `hyperdrive-upload-files` lets you upload files from your filesystem